DGSNA: Dynamic Generative Scene-based Noise Addition method: Experimental results

 \subsection{Comparison of different ANR}

-Table \ref{tab2} and Table \ref{tab3} presents the ASR experimental results.
-Introducing DGSNA during training significantly improves performance in both known noisy scenarios (Aishell-1 with ANR $>$ 0) and, to a lesser extent, unknown scenarios (WenetSpeech), achieving up to 11.21\% relative improvement.
+Tables \ref{tab2} and \ref{tab3} present the ASR experimental results.
+Introducing DGSNA during training significantly improves performance in both known noisy scenarios (Aishell-1 with ANR $>$ 0) and, to a lesser extent, unknown scenarios (WenetSpeech), achieving up to 11.32\% relative improvement.
 This improvement comes at the cost of slight performance degradation in clean scenarios (Aishell-1 with ANR = 0).
 The DGSNA application rate (ANR) significantly influences results.
 We hypothesize that a low ANR (10\%) results in insufficient data augmentation, while a high ANR (40\%) leads to overfitting.
 An ANR of 20\% proved optimal.

 Figure \ref{fig6} presents the KWS experimental results.
-Introducing DGSNA during training significantly improves performance in known noisy scenarios, with an ANR of 20\% once again demonstrating optimal effectiveness.
+Introducing DGSNA during training significantly improves performance in known noisy scenarios, with an ANR of 20\%, once again demonstrating optimal effectiveness.